SarvadhiSolutionsLabs/APIManager-iOS/README.md

 # API Manager
-- Using this framework, Write less code and managed data for API request.
+- Using this framework, Write less code and managed structured data for API request.
 - We have created framework for API request.
 We can move framework into our project and use that framework.
 - You can find below: How can we use this framework?